Undetermined Associate Degree

-RNs may combine specialties from more than one area—for example, pediatric oncology or cardiac emergency—depending on their personal interest and their employer’s needs.
+RNs may combine specialties from more than one area — for example, pediatric oncology and cardiac emergency — depending on their personal interest and their employer’s needs.

-This program provides you with the first year of study needed to become a registered nurse (RN) with a bachelor’s degree in nursing.
+This transfer-oriented program provides you with the first year of study needed to become a registered nurse with a bachelor’s degree in nursing.

 You should plan to start pre-nursing in the fall because the required basic series of foundation coursework starts in the fall and continues sequentially through the spring.

-The pre-nursing program is rigorous and requires students to study/prepare outside of the classroom setting.
+The pre-nursing program is rigorous and requires students to study and prepare outside of the classroom.
 Though some students do work, many find it difficult to be successful in this program while working many hours.
-You are expected to spend a minimum of two to three hours of outside study per week for each credit hour of college coursework you take.
-(That means if you are taking a full-time course load of 15 credit hours, you should expect to spend another 30 to 45 hours of time on your own studying and doing homework.
-Add to that the 15 hours you are already spending in class and you will not have much time to spend on a job.
-Remember, good grades are very important, so you will not want to skip study time either.
-Nursing is something you must commit to.)
+You are expected to spend a minimum of two-three hours of outside study per week for each credit hour of college coursework you take.
+(That means if you are taking a full-time course load of 15 credit hours, you should expect to spend another 30-45 hours of time on your own studying and doing homework.)

 Employment opportunities for nursing graduates include the following: